Hawaiian Channel Swimming Association

 The HCSA swims are posted by Steven Minaglia on the hawaiianchannelswim.org website and by Keith Arakaki on the www.hawaiiswim.org website with documentation archived by Steven Minaglia.
 The organization has been directed by Carol Lee Heltzel, Jim Anderson, and Carl Kawauchi and is currently directed by Steven Minaglia.
 Prior to 1984, there were not many inter-island channel swims.
 These few swims were substantiated with local newspaper articles, conversations and recollections with other swimmers and escorts.
 There were two uncertified swims that are recognized: Bill Pai's Molokaʻi Channel swim from Molokaʻi to Oahu in 1939, long before there was an organization or rules.
 And Bill Lawrence and Solomon Fernandez's Alalakeiki Channel crossing from Kahoʻolawe to Maui.
 These two swimmers were protesters on the island of Kahoʻolawe illegally.
 They escaped capture by the United States Navy by swimming across the channel.
 The story of their escape was obtained from news articles and there is no certification documentation for their swim.
 The organization is considering decertifying swims to/from Kahoʻolawe after 1994.

-News Flash: Hawaiianchannelswim.org surpasses 1200 views from all over the world in its first 3 months.
+News Flash: Hawaiianchannelswim.org surpasses 1300 active viewers from all over the world in its first 9 months.

 Currently swimmers are not allowed to touch land on Kahoʻolawe and therefore crossing the Alalakeiki and Kealaikahiki channels is prohibited.
 New in 2024, HCSA has decided to certify and recognize the following swims as substitutes for these two channels: The Maui-Around Molokini-Maui Swim and the Molokini to Lānaʻi Swim (Molokini Kealaikahiki Channel Swim).
 Addition of these two swims, comparable to the above two prohibited channels gives swimmers a chance to achieve the 9 major inter-island channels.
 A 2020 article written by Steven Minaglia and published by Steven Munatones that details these two new swims can be found here: